ditdotdev/dit/docs/src/lifecycle/kubernetes.rst

 * The default storage class and snapshot class must use a CSI driver with snapshot capabilities.

-Titan currently uses the default Kubernetes config file, cluster and namespace as defined the `.kube/config` file in your home directory.
+Datadatdat currently uses the default Kubernetes config file, cluster and namespace as defined the `.kube/config` file in your home directory.
 Future versions will make these configurable.

-The titan server still runs as a container on the local workstation.
+The d3 server still runs as a container on the local workstation.
 A local Docker installation is required, though no special privileges or operating system support is necessary.
-This also means that all the metadata is local to the user, so two users cannot share titan repositories in a shared Kubernetes cluster.
-The pods themselves will be accessible to any kubernetes user, but there is no way to manage them as Titan repositories on a different system.
+This also means that all the metadata is local to the user, so two users cannot share d3 repositories in a shared Kubernetes cluster.
+The pods themselves will be accessible to any kubernetes user, but there is no way to manage them as Datadatdat repositories on a different system.

-Each push or pull operation is run as a separate Job, requiring that the `titandata/titan` image be avaialble to the cluster.
+Each push or pull operation is run as a separate Job, requiring that the `datadatdat/datadatdat` image be avaialble to the cluster.

 Kubernetes Architecture
 -----------------------